-Disclosure: I was invited for a complimentary stay for the purposes of this review.
-However, all opinions, experiences, and photographs are entirely my own.
+We were invited for a complimentary stay for the purposes of this review.
+However, all opinions, experiences, and photographs are entirely our own.

 When one visits the Texas Hill Country and you do not live nearby, that means you are on the search for lodging.
 In the seven years of visiting Texas wineries, you would think we have a “base camp” hotel by now in the Hill Country, but our needs are always changing, hotel availability is always different, and the desired location may change.